BillsJ/achilles/README.md

 ```
 The first parameter of *on* method is an event name, and the second is a function, that itself takes an Event argument.
 The Event argumenet isn't strictly necessary, but it provides information about the event.

-#### Event delegation
+#### Putting Events on Child Element
 You will rarely only need to put events on the root element, in this case `#container`.
-To declare event handlers for children of the root element, use event delegation:
+To declare event handlers for children of the root element:
 ```js
 MyApp.on("click button.reload", function(e) {

 });
 ```

+N.B.
+This uses event delegation.